carmel-nzhinusoft/implement-ResNeXt-with-keras/README.md

 <a href="https://arxiv.org/pdf/1611.05431.pdf"> ResNeXt </a> is an important mileston in the growth of convolutional networks, especially for Residual Networks.

 Here is a proposal to implement ReNeXt with Keras.
-Our implementation is inspired by <a href="https://github.com/taki0112/ResNeXt-Tensorflow">ResNeXt-Tensorflow</a>
+Our implementation is inspired by <a href="https://github.com/taki0112/ResNeXt-Tensorflow">ResNeXt-Tensorflow</a> and <a href="https://github.com/marcopeix/Deep_Learning_AI/blob/master/4.Convolutional%20Neural%20Networks/2.Deep%20Convolutional%20Models/Residual%20Networks.ipynb">Residual Networks</a></li>

 ## Requirements